pugzdev/PugzRaidTools/README.md

 **PugzRaidTools (PRT)** is a raid-management addon for **World of Warcraft Classic Era**.
 It gives raid leaders and assistants one place to build raid compositions, move players between groups, automate encounter-specific group swaps, configure player and NPC raid marks, and share complete setups with other users.

 I originally built this addon as an automation tool for speedrunning in the guild [cooked](https://vanilla.warcraftlogs.com/zone/rankings/2006?metric=speed).
 It serves as a very powerful tool for both marking and for automating group composition swaps based on customizable triggers.
 It allows for simplicity across raid resets by allowing Group Auto Swaps and Player Auto Marks to dynamically update by reusing the same Raid Group Composition names.
+It also includes probably the fastest and most lightweight Target Marking tool I know of in the game.

 Open the addon with: